 Commit and push the changes.

 Pushing the changes should trigger your build automatically.
 It will build the Docker image and push it to ECR.

 You will find the image in your Amazon ECR Repositories list as shown below:

-In my next blog, we will see how to set up Continuous Delivery for this image, i.e. set up deployment into a series of environments like Dev, Test, Prod, create releases, and promote the versioned image through those environments.
+Read the next blog in this series: Continuously deploy your app from GitHub to Amazon ECS.
+This will complete the rest of your DevOps workflow by setting up Continuous Delivery for this image, i.e. set up deployment into a series of environments like Dev, Test, Prod, create releases, and promote the versioned image through those environments.